 Assassin Snails are very useful to all aquarists who keep so many types of Snails in their tanks.

-This is because, so many amphibian Snails are hermaphrodites and could multiply on their own without the opposite sex, and so, are very likely to turn into pests in your tank, so in order to control their population Biologically, Assassin Snails are needed to eat them.
+This is because, so many amphibian Snails are hermaphrodites and could multiply on their own without the opposite sex, so, are very likely to turn into pests in your tank, so in order to control their population Biologically, Assassin Snails are needed to eat them.

 Assassin Snails are very useful and hard, but sometimes, many people do complain about the high mortality rate of their Snails.
 If you are in this category, then read this article to the end in order to understand the likely reasons why your assassin Snails might be dying.